Commit to Outcomes

 All applicants must have the support of their superintendent or deputy superintendent due to the time commitment requirements of the Fellowship.

-Once the application is submitted, your district will receive the District Participation Form to complete.
-Before submitting your application, please discuss with your employer your intent to apply and the time commitment involved.
-As part of your district’s commitment, they will be asked that Fellows be allowed release time to attend each Friday.
+Before submitting your application, please discuss your intent to apply and the time commitment with your employer.
+As part of your district’s commitment, fellows are expected to be allowed release time to attend each session.

 Interested and have more questions?
 Contact Dr. Jeannie Stone at Jeannie.Stone@CommitPartnership.org for more information.